 I’m an Amazon Associate.
-Please note that there are Affiliate Links with Amazon in the content of the Louisiana Woman Blog, and I will earn a commission if you purchase through those links.
+The Louisiana Woman Blog contains affiliate links with Amazon, and I will earn a commission if you purchase through those links.
 Thank you!

-Recently my oldest son called and said he and his brother hunted specklebelly geese, specs, that morning in the Delta.
-He briefly told me how quickly they reached their limit and asked if I would prepare them in a gumbo for our church's wild game supper.
+Recently, my oldest son called and said he and his brother hunted speckle belly geese, or specs, that morning in the Delta.
+He briefly told me how quickly they reached their limit and asked if I would prepare them in gumbo for our church's wild game supper.
+Of course, I told my son I would happily cook their goose any way they wanted.

 There are two ways to clean geese.
-You can pluck the feathers and leave the skin for roasting.
-This is suitable for browning in the oven or searing in a pan on the stove for a rich gravy.
+You can pluck the feathers and leave the skin for pot roasting.
+This is suitable for browning in the oven or searing in a pan on the stove for a dark, rich gravy.

 Season the bird after it's cut to absorb the flavor while you make the roux.